 The A509 Isham Bypass will improve transport links between Kettering and Wellingborough, helping to meet the needs of growth in the two towns, and also improve access from Wellingborough to the A14, while relieving some through traffic.

 Consultation on the scheme with stakeholders and the public started in November 2001.
 Following further refinement, a preferred route was agreed by Cabinet in May 2003.

 Update October 2018

-Cabinet will consider, on 9 October 2018, a report recommending that work on the scheme is paused until further funding can be secured.
+On 9 October 2018, Cabinet agreed a report recommending that work on the scheme is paused until further funding can be secured.